kaithar/Archipelago/worlds/sonic1/README.md

 - Special stages will play in order, you won't move on to the next until you pass one.
 - If you take damage and when you enter a level the mod will treat your AP received Ring count as your minimum instead of 0.
 - With the AP ring gift, you can survive any damage that would make you drop rings, like you immediately pick up additional rings.
-- To save rom space, Sonic hurt from an enemy will drop 32 rings are reset to the AP count as long as you have at least 1 ring.
+- To save rom space, Sonic hurt from an enemy will drop 6 rings and reset to the AP count as long as you have at least 1 ring.
 - You are not immune to instant deaths like squishing, time out and drowning.
 - Spikes floors are potentially more dangerous, they can lock you into a bounce loop instead of killing you.
 - Pause a level and press C to exit back to level select.
 - A basic spin dash has been added to make life a little less miserable.
 - You don't lose lives when dying, since it makes no sense in this context.
 - Repeating a boss doesn't give you extra rewards.
+- You don't gain extra lives for 100 rings, but you can't lose lives either.
+- Completing a stage with 50 rings won't spawn a giant ring due to progression gating.
+- You start with a random zone unlocked, further zone unlocks are via keys in other players' pools
 - Special stage buffs:  The UP block is disabled, no speeding up.
 Goal and R blocks can be disabled using the two buff items in the pool.
 - ReadySonic's "Roll into Catakiller" fix has been included, so you can kill them by rolling into them.
 - ReadySonic's "High speed camera fix" has also been included to hopefully make things a little safer.